tingyix/Recipes-and-Ratings/README.md

 (embed fig_ing plot here)

 We observed that most recipes use fewer than 15 ingredients, with a steep drop-off after that point.
 This suggests that shorter ingredient lists are common, and may be a baseline for what users expect.
 Understanding how the number of ingredients relates to average ratings will help us determine if recipe complexity plays a role in user preferences.

+To investigate how different features influence recipe ratings, we analyzed the relationship between key variables using Plotly visualizations.

+**Rating vs. Ingredient Count**
+We grouped recipes based on the number of ingredients and compared their ratings using a boxplot:

+(embed the fig Plotly boxplot here)

+This plot shows that recipes with a moderate number of ingredients (between 6–15) tend to receive slightly higher ratings.
+In contrast, recipes with either very few or many ingredients show greater variability and slightly lower median ratings.
+This suggests that recipes perceived as balanced in complexity may be more appealing to users.

+**Rating vs. Log(Cooking Time)**
+We also examined how cooking time (log-transformed) relates to average rating:

+(embed the fig2 Plotly scatter plot here)

+We observe a weak downward trend: recipes with shorter cooking times tend to have slightly higher ratings.
+Most highly rated recipes cluster at lower cooking times, while those with longer durations show more variability or lower ratings.
+This suggests that users might prefer quicker recipes, potentially due to convenience or time constraints.